 How Children’s Books Can Help Us Talk about Difficult Situations

-When this curation was started, it came from a specific request from Katherine: “See if you can find any books about gun violence.”
+When this curation was started, it came from a specific request from Katherine: “See if you can find any picture books about gun violence.”
 We had just heard some alarming and disturbing news of yet another mass shooting in our country.
 Equally alarming and disturbing was the statistic of how many of these violent events there had already been this year.
 We knew this was something we wanted addressed somehow in our collection of books.

 Many thoughts and questions helped to pull this curation together in the following days.
 And what I found was that I wasn’t really just facing one specific tragedy; I was facing the impact of any trauma on a child and his or her community and family, specifically violence.

 How do we help our children feel safe?
 How do we help them understand what has happened?
 How do we give them words for the big feelings they may be having as they either experience these violent things personally, or are simply impacted by hearing about them?

 Although I didn’t come across any picture books specifically about gun violence, what I did find was books written about experiencing something violent or scary.
 I found the beauty of what it could look like for a parent or caregiver to help support a child by sharing a story that helps to give words and context to ideas that are scary and overwhelming.